 Amongst It at the Beach

-Surfing SA want to help young people get amongst it by building a connection to the natural environment and our responsibility to help protect it.
+Surfing SA wants to help young people get amongst it by building a connection to the natural environment and our responsibility to help protect it.
 They will create a mobile workshop and learning caravan that they can take to SA beaches to give young people the chance to make their own hand plane (a small hand-held surfboard to assist body surfing) from recycled materials such as pallets and skateboards.
 To participate, young people will be asked to walk along the beach and collect litter, which they will then be able to exchange for a hand plane they can build and decorate at the caravan.
 After they build their hand plane, the participants will be encouraged to go straight out and use it.
 The Amongst It panel was excited to see how this project might invite a younger crowd to make the connection between the activities they enjoy, and the natural spaces that support them.

 Hosted by Cyprea Sustainability, ‘Naturehood, Nuturehood’ is an emerging community activation organisation that seeks to simultaneously enhance the connections people have with nature and with one another in the eastern suburbs of Adelaide through adult nature micro-adventures and foraging.
 It aims to re-ignite disruptive skills such as play, spontaneity, curiosity and creatively in the adult community.
 Using nature as a catalyst for wellbeing and play, this project aims to strengthen suburban resilience stimulate environmental action and awareness.